Jsidd3/ECE454_PCB/README.md

 # ECE454_PCB
-PCB design files for ECE 454 Team 6 Autonomous Race Car.
+PCB design files for UIC ECE 454 Team 6 Autonomous Race Car.
 PCB Designed by Jawwad Siddiqui

 PCB will interface with the NXP FRDM-KL25Z board.
 Serves as the main power supply and motor controller for ECE 454 Team 6 Autonomous Race Car.
 Power supply consists of boost converter and linear regulator, and motor controller consists of FET Drivers.
 Current version is Rev. A.